 Louisville-based family medicine/obstetrics specialist Dr. Rebecca Cohen, M.D, says:

-I recommend vaginal steams in my practice regularly for a variety of reasons, including fertility support, vaginal dryness during menopause and nursing, menstrual irregularities and postpartum support….I believe that they are safe when used correctly and can be a helpful adjunct to conventional medical therapies.38
+I recommend vaginal steams in my practice regularly for a variety of reasons... during menopause and nursing... and [for] postpartum support….I believe that they are safe when used correctly.38

 Dr. Lissa Rankin, M.D., NY Times best-selling author and TED talk alumnus, is “all for it,” with a heavy emphasis on each woman listening to and trusting her own body.
-She writes that, despite being uncertain of the exact scientific benefits:
+She writes:

 I'm a big fan of checking in with your gut (and your lady bits!)
 What does your body tell you?
 Is this for you?
 Do you believe this will benefit you?
 If not, skip it.
 But if the wisdom of your body speaks to you and says, "YES!
 This is the answer for me," pay attention.

-Dr. Suzanne Gilberg-Lenz, MD may not be a full-fledged advocate but at the very least has gone on record to say that vaginal steaming is “not insane,” and that the heat increases circulation, which brings more blood flow, oxygen, and “immune factors” to the area.40
+Dr. Suzanne Gilberg-Lenz, MD has gone on record to say that vaginal steaming is “not insane” and that the benefits of bringing heat to vagina through steaming are very plausible.40

-Dr. Siri Chand Kaur Khalsa, MD, believes that “as long as the steam… doesn’t damage the delicate membranes of the vagina, embracing this ancient ritual may bring a renewed sense of empowerment to a woman’s reproductive energy.”6
+Dr. Siri Chand Kaur Khalsa, MD, believes that “embracing this ancient ritual may bring a renewed sense of empowerment to a woman’s reproductive energy.”6

-Dr. Alyssa Dweck, M.D., practicing gynecologist and renowned author of V is for Vagina, says: “Steam will bring extra blood flow to the genital area, and that helps with healing and muscle relaxation in general.”41
+Dr. Alyssa Dweck, M.D., practicing gynecologist and renowned author of V is for Vagina, notes that steam will bring extra warmth to the genital area and help with relaxation.41

 Dr. Camilo Gonima, M.D., practicing OBGYN has stated on the record that “Herbal steams could have some relaxing effects and some beneficial superficial effects on the skin, just like a sauna or a facial steam would.”
 While he encourages caution to avoid burning, and notes that the vagina maintains a “mix of beneficial bacteria” on its own, Dr. Gonima says women can steam as often as they desire.42